sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Introduce the concept of orthogonal and orthonormal sets using eigen vectors of real symmetric matrices. ( select example from a RGB image)
 - Introduce the concept of least square error and finding closed form solution of simple systems using the formula $\mathbf{X}=\left(A^T A\right)^{-1}A^Tb$ by extending simple vector solutions.
 - Introduce the concept of orthogonal subspaces and its use in solution of system of equations.
 Mention examples like Fourier matrix and its simple uses.
+>**Note:** From this module questions to find norm, distance between vectors and verification of orthonormality and related questions will be asked for both internal and end semester examinations.
 # Module -4: Linear Transformations and its applications
->Linear Transformations, Kernal of Linear Transformations and its applications.
+>Linear Transformations, Kernal of Linear Transformations , Coordinates & change of basis and its applications.

-- Introduce the concept of linear transformation using the matrix multiplication of a vector with $2\times 2$ unit matrix, then change the diogonal values and demonstrate the impact of these operations using colcalc/ python (code will be provide)
+- Introduce the concept of linear transformation using the matrix multiplication of a vector with $2\times 2$ unit matrix, then change the diogonal values and demonstrate the impact of these operations using colcalc/ python (code will be provided).
-- Linear transformation, matrix of transformation and its on-to one correspondance
+- Linear transformation, matrix of transformation and its on-to one correspondance.
 - Range and Kernal of a linear transformation.
 - Rank-nullity theorem (simple cases) for linear transformation.
 - Composition of linear transformation and its matrix representation.
-- Geometry of linear transformation in 2 space
+- Geometry of linear transformation in 2 space.
+- Change of basis under linear transformation.
 - Demonstration of matrix kernal operation in Digital image processiong and convolution (not for examination)
 >**Note:** From this module include problems to verify given transformation $LT$ is linear, range space, kernal and its dimesions for internal and End semester evaluations.